gx578007/fslog/README.md

    Specify the naming of log files.
    For example, if `logname` is specified as "example", log files will be named with an incremental counter:
    "example.0", "example.1", "example.2", ...
-   Otherwise, date-formatted names "fslog-YYYYMMDD.x" ("fslog-" is prefix) are applied to write logs day by day.
+   Otherwise, date-formatted names "fslog-YYYYMMDD-HH:MM.x" ("fslog-" is a prefix) are applied to write logs according to the retention granularity (per day by default).
-   <br>Default: (Use date-formatted string "fslog-YYYYMMDD.x" for ).
+   <br>Default: (Use date-formatted string "fslog-YYYYMMDD-HH:MM.x" for ).

 <br>